NATO-Russia relations: the facts

 - NATO's operations

-- NATO’s operation in Afghanistan was a failure
+- Claim: NATO's operation in Afghanistan was a failure

-- The NATO-led mission in Afghanistan failed to stop the Afghan drugs trade
+- Claim: The NATO-led mission in Afghanistan failed to stop the Afghan drugs trade

-- The cases of Kosovo and Crimea are identical
+- Claim: The cases of Kosovo and Crimea are identical

 Fact: The Cold War ended over 20 years ago.
 It was characterized by the opposition of two ideological blocs, the presence of massive standing armies in Europe, and the military, political and economic domination by the Soviet Union of almost all its European neighbours.

 The end of the Cold War was a victory for the people of Central and Eastern Europe and the former Soviet Union, and opened the way to overcoming the division of Europe.
-At pathbreaking Summit meetings in the years after the fall of the Berlin Wall, Russia played its part in building a new, inclusive European security architecture, including the Charter of Paris, the establishment of the OSCE, and the NATO-Russia Founding Act.
+At pathbreaking Summit meetings in the years after the fall of the Berlin Wall, Russia played its part in building a new, inclusive European security architecture, including the Charter of Paris, the establishment of the OSCE, the creation of the Euro-Atlantic Partnership Council, and the NATO-Russia Founding Act.

-Over the past decades, NATO reached out to Russia with a series of partnership initiatives, culminating in the foundation of the NATO-Russia Council in 2002.
+Over the same period, NATO reached out to Russia with a series of partnership initiatives, culminating in the foundation of the NATO-Russia Council in 2002.
 No other country has such a privileged relationship with NATO.

 Fact: NATO was founded in 1949 by twelve sovereign nations: Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom and the United States.
-It has since grown to 28 Allies.
+It has since grown to 28 Allies who each took an individual and sovereign decision to join this Alliance.

 All decisions in NATO are taken by consensus, which means that a decision can only be taken if every single Ally accepts it.